mkingsnorth/perspective_plotter_docs/docs/tools.rst

 #.
 Select the vertex or object that you wish to move along the viewport's line of sight.
 #.
 With the mouse hovering in the view you wish to move along, press :kbd:`Ctrl-Y` (default) or press the *Move Along View* button in *Perspective Plotter*'s side panel.
 #.
 Moving the mouse will change the position of the vertex or object along the view.
 Guide lines are displayed in other top/down or left/right viewports to show where the view line is.
+#.
+Left-click the mouse button to commit the position, or right-click to cancel.

 You can change the viewport shortcut under the add-on's :ref:`Preferences` section.